Anti-Bribery for Sales · Module 2 of 2

 A BD-side pre-clear flow, retrospective audit of Joe's prior bids, and quarterly board reporting on giving-side hospitality.

-Mirror the receiving-side rules from Module 1: 90-second pre-clear form for any spend above £250 directed at a customer, 24-hour Naomi SLA, automatic block during a live tender.
-Commission a quiet retrospective audit of Joe's prior bids over the last 24 months to scope Section 7 exposure on contracts already signed.
-Quarterly aggregate reporting to the board so giving-side spend is visible.
-Joint training run by BD and Compliance once a year.
+Mirror Module 1: 90-second pre-clear form for anything above £250 to a customer, 24-hour Naomi SLA, automatic block during a live tender.
+Retrospective audit of Joe's last 24 months to scope Section 7 exposure.
+Quarterly aggregate board reporting.
+Annual joint BD/Compliance training.

 Your choice